Ordinary Least Squares regression (OLS)

 Of course, it is not always exact, which is why we must take into account the random error ε.

-The OLS method corresponds to minimizing the sum of square differences between the observed and predicted values.
+The OLS method aims to minimize the sum of square differences between the observed and predicted values.

 That way, the vector β of the coefficients can be estimated by the following formula